SparkyPX/openspritz/README.md

 # OpenSpritz

 OpenSpritz is an extremely crude implementation of [Spritz](http://www.spritzinc.com/) in JavaScript.
-It works as a bookmarklet to add Spritz-type speed reading to every page.

 ## Features